Skip to content

 shaving with the Philips S3233 shaver

-However, when putting those expensive models aside and comparing this series 3 with other shavers, it’s a very good shaver.
+However, when putting those expensive models aside and comparing this Series 3 with other shavers, it’s a very good shaver.
 It’s very comfortable to hold, moves along the contours of the face easily, and shaves close, although more effort and skin stretching are required to get anywhere near the close results higher-priced shavers provide.

 This is a great rotary shaver option for guys with normal to tough skin who do not need the highest-performance shaver with all the technology that these higher-priced razors come with.
 Sensitive skin-type gents may have to look elsewhere and even spend a little more cash.